Macaulay2/M2/M2/INSTALL-CMake.md

   - `install/strip`: install and strip binaries and executables
 - `edit_cache`: edit configure options and cache variables
 - `rebuild_cache`: rebuild the cache
-- `clean`: clean installed files
+- `clean`: clean generated artifacts (but not everything)
-- `clean-stamps`: clean the install stamps on libraries and programs
+- `clean-stamps`: force libraries and programs to rerun their configure step.
 - `list_install_components`

-### Building Libraries and Programs
+### Targets for Building Libraries and Programs
 Macaulay2 uses several external libraries and programs, which can be built using the following targets:
 - `build-libraries`: build all libraries
   - `build-bdwgc`:	[Boehm-Demers-Weiser] C/C++ Garbage Collector library